-Things happen that cause major changes to the landscape of your decision.
+Things happen that cause significant changes to the landscape of your decision.
 A sick parent, an unexpected pregnancy or a coaching change are all things that could drastically impact the school a recruit decides to play for.
-There are ways around it but more often than not the school you sign with will be the one you have to stick with, at least for the first year.
+There are ways around it, but more often than not the school you sign with will be the one you have to stick with, at least for the first year.
 It is so important to get proper guidance and an honest assessment from the coaches and current players.
-Factors that determine the school you choose should be bigger than the sport, but the relationship you build with coaches plays a huge factor and if they suddenly leave after you’ve signed that LOI, you can be in a bind.
+Factors that determine the school you choose should be more significant than the sport, but the relationship you build with coaches plays a huge factor and if they suddenly leave after you’ve signed that LOI, you can be in a bind.

 Benefits of signing on National Signing Day

 If you’re an elite recruit, you may not have to deal with this but for that middle of the road recruit that thought he found the right school for him, what happens if a more prominent school shows up late in your recruitment?
 Maybe they missed out on a more prominent recruit, or someone didn’t qualify, either way, an opportunity is there that the recruit didn’t think would be there.

 During the recruitment, there were rumors of coaches leaving or retiring by waiting to sign, you can watch all of this unfold and make an informed decision.
 This could be tricky because if a coach leaving is the type of change that will force you to look elsewhere, it would be smart to make sure that there is available room at the other schools being considered.

 Disadvantages of waiting to sign on National Signing Day

 No spot is guaranteed